-- 3 The basis of a declaration D is a set of entites determined as follows: - If D declares a typedef-name, the basis is the type-basis of the aliased type. - If D declares a variable or function, the basis is the type-basis of the type of that variable or function and the innermost enclosing namespace, class, or function. - If D defines a class type, the basis is the union of the type-bases of its direct base classes (if any), and the bases of its member-declarations, and the innermost enclosing namespace, class, or function. - If D is a template-declaration, the basis is the union of the basis of its declaration, the set consisting of the entities (if any) designated by the default template template arguments and the default non-type template arguments, the type-bases of the default type template arguments, and the innermost enclosing namespace, class, or function.
-Furthermore, if D declares a partial specialization, the basis also includes the primary template. - If D is an explicit-instantiation or an explicit-specialization, the basis includes the primary template, and all the entities in the basis of the declaration of D. - If D is a linkage-specification, the basis is the union of all the bases of the declarations contained in D. - If D is a namespace-definition, the basis comprises the innermost enclosing namespace, if any. - If D is a namespace-alias-definition, the basis is the singleton consisting of the namespace denoted by the qualified-namespace-specifier. - If D is a using-declaration, the basis is the union of the bases of all the declarations introduced by the using-declarator. - If D is a using-directive, the basis is the singleton consisting of the norminated namespace. - If D is an alias-declaration, the basis is the type-basis of its defining-type-id. - Otherwise, the basis is empty.
+- 3 The basis of a declaration D is a set of entites determined as follows: - If D declares a typedef-name, the basis is the type-basis of the aliased type. - If D declares a variable or function, the basis is the union of the type-basis of the type of that variable or function and the set containing the innermost enclosing namespace, class, or function. - If D defines a class type, the basis is the union of the type-bases of its direct base classes (if any), and the bases of its member-declarations, and the set containing the innermost enclosing namespace, class, or function. - If D is a template-declaration, the basis is the union of - the basis of its declaration, - the set of entities (if any) designated by the default template arguments for non-type template parameters and template template parameters, - the type-bases of the default type template arguments, - the set containing the innermost enclosing namespace, class, or function, and - if D declares a partial specialization, the set containing the primary template. - If D is an explicit-instantiation or an explicit-specialization, the basis includes the primary template and all the entities in the basis of the declaration of D. - If D is a namespace-definition, the basis comprises the innermost enclosing namespace, if any. - If D is a namespace-alias-definition, the basis is the singleton consisting of the namespace denoted by the qualified-namespace-specifier. - If D is a using-declaration, the basis is the union of the bases of all the declarations introduced by the using-declarators. - If D is an alias-declaration, the basis is the type-basis of its defining-type-id. - Otherwise, the basis is empty.